cameraui/docs/admin/assistant-setup.md

 - **Additional instructions.** Appended to the built-in instructions, for house rules and camera hints, for example which camera points at the street.
 - **Remember facts about users.** Lets the assistant keep facts like names across conversations.
 On by default, and every user sees and clears their own list in the chat.
 A model with a window under 16k tokens only remembers what you ask it to remember, nothing it picks up on its own.

 **Reset to defaults** puts these values back, the additional instructions stay.
-Nothing changes before you save.

 ## Shell commands

 Off by default. **Shell commands** lets admins ask the assistant for host diagnostics the other tools cannot answer: disk usage, whether a camera answers on the network, processes, container logs.
-The assistant runs one command at a time on the server that hosts camera.ui, and every command is shown with the exact command line before it runs.
-You allow it, edit it, or reject it.
+The assistant runs one command at a time on the server that hosts camera.ui, and every command is shown with the exact command line to allow, edit or reject before it runs.
 Output is capped, a command is killed after 30 seconds by default, and the tool never appears in the MCP server, in scheduled prompts or in automations.
-What you allow runs with the rights of the camera.ui process, so read the command before you click.
-While the switch is off and a question would need it, the answer carries the switch itself, so an admin can turn it on right in the chat.
+What you allow runs with the rights of the camera.ui process.
+While the switch is off and a question would need it, the answer carries the switch, so an admin can turn it on in the chat.

 ## MCP: use the instance from other AI tools